vxcall/ZwDetectMemoryRead/README.md

 It must not be something new technique but cool anyways.

+# How to see this works in action

+This program first allocates arbitrary 0x1000 size memory and print the address, so u read it with whatever way. either RPM or internally get the pointer of the address and dereference it.
+Then this program will detect the read operation.

 # NullifyZwDetectMemoryRead

 an independent code of hooking ZwQueryVirtualMemory to ruin this method. it's a separate code that works individually.